GMOD/Apollo/docs/Apollo2Build.md

 Alternatively, download a .tar.gz file or .zip file from the releases page: [https://github.com/GMOD/Apollo/releases](https://github.com/GMOD/Apollo/releases).

-There won't be any difference in the workflow either way you get the code.
+There won't be any difference in the workflow either way that you choose to get the code.

 ### Verify install requirements